safia-alam/PRODIGY_ML_03/README.md

-Task 3 – Cats vs Dogs Classification using SVM

-You can copy-paste this into your `README.md` file in your GitHub repository:

----

 # 🐱🐶 Cats vs Dogs Classification using SVM (Task 3 – Prodigy InfoTech)

 ### 🔍 Internship Task – Prodigy InfoTech